jaydenseric/apollo-upload-client/readme.md

 ### React Native

 React Native [polyfills FormData](https://github.com/facebook/react-native/blob/v0.45.1/Libraries/Network/FormData.js) under the hood and objects with the properties `uri`, `type` and `name` substitute `window.File`.
-Assuming all objects with those properties in variables are files would be risky.
-Use `ReactNativeFile` instances in query or mutation variables to mark files for upload:
+It would be risky to assume all objects with those properties in variables are files.
+Use `ReactNativeFile` instances in query or mutation variables to explicitly mark files for upload:

 ```js
 import { ReactNativeFile } from 'apollo-upload-client'